bejarano-tech/dmuse-tech/README.md

 yarn dev
 ```

+2. Set const CONTRACT_ADDRESS to the address of your deployed contract.

-2. Access the application by visiting `http://localhost:3000` in your web browser.
+3. Access the application by visiting `http://localhost:3000` in your web browser.

+### 3. Notes

+1. The front end connects to the Aleph Zero Tesnet

 ## Contributing